“Is your dog part Collie?”

 Veleda, Tag’s owner, gets asked this question a lot.

 The general public is unfamiliar with Smooth Collies, and Tag’s coat type plus his unusual coloring really throws them off.
-Blue merles are seen in Collies as well as other breeds, but when the term “harlequin sable merle” gets tossed out there… Well, most people simply have no frame of reference for that, so the confusion and assumption that Tag is a Collie mix is somewhat understandable.
+Blue merles are seen in Collies as well as other breeds, but when the term “harlequin sable merle” gets tossed out there… Well, most people simply have no frame of reference for that, so the confusion and assumption that Tag is a Collie mix is understandable.

 Ironically, Tag is actually quite the blueblood.
 He shares a sire and an impressive lineage, just chock full of champion show dogs, with his half brother River.
 Veleda told me, “Tag goes back to Albert Payson Terhune’s famous collies.
 He and River have some pretty cool ancestors.”